YongjoonYoun/homepage/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.linkedin.com/in/yongjoon-youn-82a713160/
 superuser: true
-title: Yongjoon Youn
+title: Harrison Yongjoon Youn
 ---

 I am a PhD student in Economics at the Ohio State University (OSU).

 Before joining the OSU, I was a research associate at National University of Singapore (NUS) for 2 years.

-My primary research interests are Labor economics and the intersection between economics and population aging.
+My primary research interests are labor economics and the intersection between economics and population aging.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.